/* Primitives for work of the "widget" library.

 In WIDGET set PROPERTY to VALUE.

-The value can later be retrived with `widget-get'.
+The value can later be retrieved with `widget-get'.

 (widget, property, value))